 Website | Activities happening every weekend in May

 Memphis blooms in May, y’all.
-There is so much going on in the city during this month.
+There is so much going on in the city in May.

 The most obvious is the Beale Street Music Festival.
 I have a love/hate relationship with this one.
 It isn’t always managed the best, especially when it rains (which happens almost every year, so I feel they should have a better grasp on this by now) but overall, though, it’s a festival that brings tons of great acts to the area.
 If festivals are your thing, you will probably love it.
 The price is quite reasonable, and there are always some bigger acts that come.

 Then the next week after the festival is the international salute.
 Each year Memphis In May honors a different country.
-In 2018 they are honoring the Czech Republic.
+In 2018 they honored the Czech Republic.
 This honoring comes in the form of tons of performances, speakers, movies, food, and so much more.

 Then there is the World Championship Barbecue Cooking Contest.
 You get tickets to the contest then you can taste and judge different barbecue from awesome BBQers.